Matt-FTW/dotfiles/.github/README.md

     ```bash
     yay -Sy yazi nemo kitty ttf-ms-win11-auto ttf-jetbrainsmono-nerd zathura geeqie \
-            ttf-nerd-fonts-symbols ttf-nerd-fonts-symbols-mono mpv celluloid
+            ttf-nerd-fonts-symbols ttf-nerd-fonts-symbols-mono mpv
     ```

     Here we have some packages that you can replace with your favorite ones and are not required at all for the desktop to function (though it wont look the same).
-For example, the terminal (kitty), the file manager (nemo and yazi), the font (ttf-jetbrainsmono-nerd), the video player (mpv + celluloid), etc.
+For example, the terminal (kitty), the file manager (nemo and yazi), the font (ttf-jetbrainsmono-nerd), the video player (mpv), etc.

     - Bluetooth